 A green roof retains up to 75% of rainwater, reducing stormwater runoff.
 Courtesy Hyatt Olive 8

 As the first LEED SILVER certificated hotel in Seattle, Hyatt at Olive 8 is a pioneer when it comes to green practices.
 Located in the bustle of the city, guests can escape to one of the largest living rooftops.
 Its 8,335 square feet of green attracts birds, bees, butterflies.

 Hyatt at Olive 8 supports reuse and recycling practices through food composting, in-room recycling, and food bank donations.
 They are committed to green housekeeping and 100% toxin-free dry-cleaning services.
 Hyatt at Olive 8 has 346 luxurious rooms, green meeting capability, and a central location in the heart of downtown making it a wonderful place to hold meetings and enjoy the city.

-Many guests across the country are familiar with the “green room” initiative, but not as many know that it started as a pilot program at The Sheraton Seattle Hotel.
+Many guests across the country are familiar with the “green room” initiative, but not as many know that it started as a pilot program at the Sheraton Grand Seattle.
 This innovative program rewards guests for opting out of linen and towel replacement, rewarding guests with their choice of a $5 gift card for the hotel’s restaurants or loyalty points for choosing to reuse their linens.
 This started a revolution nationwide for all Starwood and Marriott properties and the program has been replicated nationwide.
 Located right across the street from the convention center, Sheraton Seattle is choice for anyone looking for convenient, earth-friendly accommodations in Seattle.